isomerpages/govtech-dsa/_award-categories/Overview.md

 ---
 <p>Introducing a thoughtfully curated selection of award categories, each
 meticulously designed to provide holistic recognition.</p>
-<p>The Digital Services Awards features three distinct segments: Government,
+<p>The Digital Services Awards features three distinct segments: <a href="/government-awards/" rel="noopener noreferrer nofollow" target="_blank">Government</a>,
+<a href="/industry-awards/" rel="noopener noreferrer nofollow" target="_blank">Industy</a>and <a href="/citizen-award/" rel="noopener noreferrer nofollow" target="_blank">Citizen</a> awards,
-Industry and Citizen awards, to celebrate a comprehensive range of digital service excellence.
+to celebrate a comprehensive range of digital service excellence.
 A significant portion of the Government awards is dedicated to recognising technical excellence, powered by the <a href="https://wogaa.sg/" rel="noopener noreferrer nofollow" target="_blank">Whole-of-Government Application Analytics (WOGAA</a> platform, which tracks and recommends enhancements for government websites.</p>
 <p>The Digital Services Awards also recognises qualitative excellence that
 acknowledge factors beyond technical proficiency, such as user experience